leotaku/nixos-config/README.md

 Casual observers might find the following files to be of interest:

-* `Justfile` :: A task-runner file containing some commonly used actions
+* `Justfile` :: Task-runner file containing some commonly used actions
 * `pkgs/default.nix` :: Some interesting packages
+* `modules/meshify.nix` :: Automatic mesh network based on nebula
-* `modules/backup.nix` :: An easy to use backup module based on restic
+* `modules/backup.nix` :: Easy to use backup module based on restic

 ## Continuous Integration